Transitioning to Pio: a complete checklist for new Pio customers

 Preparations in your online store

-All the products must have a unique SKU in order to be visible in Pio app.
-This also applies to all product variants (different sizes, colors etc.), so make sure all your products have SKU before you start using Pio.
-If you use Shopify, please note that SKU is not the same as product ID (Shopify will automatically create a product ID for each product.
-Those are number strings at the end of the product URL).
+All the products must have a unique SKU in order to be synced and visible in the Pio app.
+This also applies to all product variants (different sizes, colors, etc.), so make sure all your products have a unique SKU before you start using Pio.

 Pio app setup